deepanman/pulp-fiction/scrum/challenges.md

 > Recently read a book "Nine Lies About Work: A Freethinking Leader’s Guide to the Real World" In chapter#5 Lie #5: People need feedback, the author points out that its not the feedback, it is the positive attention that improves the productivity of the team.

-Which is something I had seen it in my eyes.
+This is something I had seen it in my eyes.
 The attention the stakeholders give to their product and team does the magic.
-The review meeting had enabled this.
+The review meeting had enabled it.

 But sometimes it turns out as a mundane stuff.